chzmnky/TrackballWorks-Loader/README.md

-# TrackballWorks Loader
+# TrackballWorks™ Loader

-Simple bootstrapping code to get Kensington TrackballWorks working on OSX (Mountain) Lion.
+Simple bootstrapping code to get Kensington TrackballWorks™ working on OSX (Mountain) Lion.

 ## Description

-The Kensington TrackballWorks driver (mostly) works in (Mountain) Lion, however a bug prevents it from automatically loading.
-You can manually start it by opening the TrackballWorks System Preference pane.
-This script bypasses the problem, automatically loading the drivers every time you log in.
+Due to changes in recent versions of OS X, The Kensington TrackballWorks™ driver no longer starts automatically.
+You can manually start it by opening the TrackballWorks System Preference pane, but who wants to do that every time they start their computer.

+This script bypasses the problem, automatically loading the driver every time you log in.
 Currently this consists of a simple launchctl plist file, but an installer will follow shortly.

 ## Installing